 Address All units in a network are given an address.
-The address only concerns the network in which the unit is mounted.
-In each network there must only be one unit with the same address.
-Addresses in the range 1 - 125 can be assigned (except 124).
+The address only concerns the network in which the unit is

+1 - 125 can be assigned (except 124).

 Baud Unit indicating data communication speed.

 DANBUSS A data communication system developed by Danfoss A/S for communication between units.

-DANBUSS datalink Master The unit with the master function in a given network (datalink), handling the polling sequence.
+DANBUSS datalink Master Det er den enhed, der har Masterfunktionen på et bestemt netværk (datalink), og foretager The unit with the master function in a given network (datalink), handling the polling sequence.
 The unit carrying out the master function in a network always has address No. 125.
-This will typically be an AKA 245 gateway.
+This will typically be an AKA

+244 gateway.

 Only one unit in a network can be designated as master.

-If there are no AKA 245 units in the network, AKA 21 will automatically be the master.
+If there are no AKA 243/244 units in the network, AKA 21 will automatically be the master.

 Datagram This is a packet with a message transmitted via DANBUSS.

-It could for instance be an enquiry about a certain parameter, a new reference value for a controller, the answer to an enquiry, etc. Datagrams in a DANBUSS system can max. comprise 127 bytes, 110 of which can be information.
+It could for instance be an enquiry about a certain parameter, a new reference value for a controller, the answer to an enquiry, etc.

+Datagrams in a DANBUSS system can max. comprise 127 bytes, 110 of which can be information.

 DCE "Data Communicating Equipment".
 Modem arranged as DCE.

 DTE "Data Terminal Equipment".
-AKA 245 and PC's arranged as DTE.
+AKA 243/244 and PC's arranged as DTE.

 Handshake Control signals on an interface, e.g. RS 232.

 The control signal sees to it that data communication takes place in a "disciplined" manner.

 If a handshake is to be used, both parties to the communication must agree on it.

-Network AKA 245 and up to max.
+Network AKA 243/244 and up to max.
 123 addressable units together constitute a network.

 A connection between a gateway and a PC is an independent network.

 A connection between a gateway and a modem is not an independent network.

 The DANBUSS system is a combination of several networks.
 The individual networks are given individual numbers.
 These numbers are entered in the DANBUSS system address.
-Network numbers are only a part of the man of a part of the part of the man of a part of the part of the man of a part of the man of a part of the part of the man of a part of the man of a part of the man of a part of the part of the Polling can only be assigned in the range 0 - 255.
-A method of maintaining "law and order" in a data communication system.
+Network numbers can only be assigned in the range 0 - 255.

+Polling A method of maintaining "law and order" in a data communication system.

 One unit is nominated as master.
 This master will allow the other units time to communicate, one after the other.
 In this way only one message will be routed through DANBUSS at a time.

 Router The part that ensures that datagrams will be received by the correct party.

 In principle each unit in the DANBUSS system should contain a router function, but in certain cases one in each network will suffice.

 The router uses a table for routing the datagrams.

 Router table A table containing information as to how the DANBUSS system is composed as well as a telephone number at a modem gateway.

 The system operator has to encode these tables.

 System address An address identifying each individual unit in a complete DANBUSS system comprising one or several networks.
 The system address is composed of the network number and the address.
+It is written in the

+$NETWORK: ADDRESS\ mode\ (Network: Address).$

+Example:

-It is written in the NETWORK:ADDRESS mode (Network:Address).
-Example: 1:2 where 1 is the network and 2 the address.
+1:2 where 1 is the network and 2 the address.

 2:115 where 2 is the network and 115 the address.